 Two Dot: Jason Carlson, rodeo: The little ranching town on the Musselshell River – immortalized by country legend Hank Williams Jr. – doesn’t have a prodigious athletic history, but Carlson has done his part on the Montana Pro Rodeo Circuit over the past decade.
 Carlson continues a solid career as a team roping header.
 Before that, he was accomplished in track and field at Harlowton, where he was a district champion in the shot put and competitive in the discus in 2006, and an all-conference football player as a center.

 Valier: Scott Curry, football: Born in Conrad on Christmas Day 1975, Curry was a gift to Valier High School, the University of Montana and – for five games in 1999 – as an offensive lineman for the Green Bay Packers of the NFL, who chose him in the sixth round.
 A first-team all-Big Sky selection who played on Montana’s 1995 national championship team, Curry was UM’s second Class C player ever to be drafted by an NFL team.
+He was a left tackle for four years at UM, helping the Griz to the 1995 national championship.
 Curry, an outstanding high school basketball player and track athlete as well, returned home to Valier after retiring from football to run the town’s only grocery store.

 Vaughn: Johnny Couch, baseball: Born in 1891, Couch pitched for Stanford University, fought in World War I, and then joined the Detroit Tigers in 1917.
 In 1923, he won 16 games with the Cincinnati Reds and Philadelphia Phillies.
 Overall, he finished with a 29-34 record in the majors.
 According to the book Montana Baseball History, Couch was proud of his heritage and described himself as an “ex-Montana cowpuncher.”
 He left Montana for California at age 11, but his family maintained ownership of a large ranch near Great Falls.
 Among his feats was striking out Babe Ruth and Ty Cobb.